 Two years ago, a peasant was murdered by guards of the company Vallourec and Mannesman in Brazil.
 At the time, V&M's plantations were certified for FSC by SGS-Qualifor.

-Another tragic death in another SGS-Qualifor FSC-certified plantation has now taken place.
+Another tragic death in another FSC-certified plantation has now taken place.
 Below is a statement from the Sócio-Environmental Fórum of the Extreme South of Bahia and the Alert against the Green Desert Network, dated 23 March 2010, about the latest killing...[Continue]

 Last week, journalist Fred Pearce investigated Ryman's claims of "carbon neutral" office paper in his "Greenwash" column in The Guardian.
 It turns out that the raw material for Ryman's paper comes from Suzano's monoculture eucalyptus plantations in Brazil.
 Suzano's FSC-Certified monoculture eucalyptus plantations, that is.